alexjj/Old-alexjj.com/_posts/2016-02-27-managing-my-personal-finances-with-beancount.md

 layout: post
 ---

-*My version of getting started with beancount.*
+*My version of getting started with beancount - this is an old post, so somethings may have changed.*

 ## Introduction